Towards Resolving Propensity Contradiction in Offline Recommender Learning: Introduction

-\textbf{Open Problems.\footnote{We provide a detailed version of the related work section in Appendix~\ref{sec:more_related_work}.}} The selection bias makes it difficult to learn rating predictors, as naive methods typically result in sub-optimal and biased recommendations with MNAR data~\citep{schnabel2016recommendations,steck2010training,wang2019doubly}.
-One of the most established solutions to the problem is a propensity-based approach.
-It defines the probability of each feedback being observed as a \textit{propensity score} and obtains an unbiased estimator for the true metric of interest via inverse propensity weighting~\citep{liang2016causal,schnabel2016recommendations,wang2019doubly}.
-Generally, its unbiasedness is desirable; however, this is valid only when true propensities are available.
-Previous studies utilized some amount of \textit{missing-completely-at-random} (MCAR) test data to estimate propensity scores and ensure their empirical performances~\citep{schnabel2016recommendations,wang2019doubly}.
-However, in most real-world recommender systems, true propensities are mostly unknown, and MCAR data are unavailable as well, resulting in severe bias in the estimation of the loss function of interest and to the poor performance of the resulting recommender.
+\paragraph{\textbf{Open Problem: Propensity Contradiction.}} Selection bias makes it difficult to learn rating predictors, as naive methods typically result in suboptimal and biased recommendations with MNAR data~\cite{schnabel2016recommendations,steck2010training,wang2019doubly}.
+One of the most established solutions to this problem is the propensity-based approach.
+It defines the probability of each feedback being observed as a \textit{propensity score} and obtains an unbiased estimator for the true metric of interest via inverse propensity weighting~\cite{liang2016causal,schnabel2016recommendations,wang2019doubly}.
+In general, its unbiasedness is desirable, however, this is valid only when the true propensity score is available.
+Previous studies utilize some amount of \textit{missing-completely-at-random} (\textsl{MCAR}) test data to estimate the propensity score and ensure their empirical performance ~\cite{schnabel2016recommendations,wang2019doubly}.
+In most real-world recommender systems, however, the true propensity score is unknown, and MCAR data are unavailable as well, resulting in a severe bias in the estimation of the loss function of interest.
+Thus, there remains a critical \textbfit{contradiction}: the performance of the IPS variants relies heavily on mostly inaccessible MCAR data, although they originally aim at training recommenders using only MNAR data.